ShivaKPuppala/Bachelor-FinalYear-Project/README.md

 ---

 ## 🪴 License
-Licensed under the **MIT License** — free to reuse and modify with proper credit.
+Contact us to reuse and modify with proper credit.

 ---